codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * FALSE (b/c weights are known to be 0 so variance shrinks) - After training the weights for a while without updating the weight prior variance, we expect the actual variance of the outgoing weights of that unit to be bigger than the prior variance.
   * TRUE - Every time we update the prior variance after doing some more learning, it will get smaller.
     * correct - Since that input unit contains no useful information, we expect the *error derivative to be small.
 The Gaussian weight prior will always push the weights towards 0 unless it is opposed by the error derivative.*

+#### Week 9 Quiz
+  1. the one where the training error reaches 0 is an overfit (not checked)
+  2. INCORRECT - "adding weight noise" is equivalent to "L2 regularization" so it's not either of those.  it must be "L1 regularization" b/c something was used, though it should really be that a constraint on the size of the weight vector was used because a few large values happened
+  3. selected the "mustache" shape in order to have lot of weights close to 0 but a few a long way from 0
+  4. E = SSE, C = student-t cost = lambda/2 * sum_i[log(1 + w_i^2_], E_tot = E + C, what is d/dw E_tot
+    * A: lambda * w_i in the numerator of the C derivative
+  5. Different regularization methods have different effects on the learning process.
+For example (a) L2 regularization penalizes high weight values. (b) L1 regularization penalizes weight values that do not equal zero.
+Adding noise (c) to the weights during learning ensures that the learned hidden representations take extreme values.
+Sampling (d) the hidden representations regularizes the network by pushing the hidden representation to be binary during the forward pass which limits the modeling capacity of the network.
+    * Q: Given the shown [bimodal at -10 and 10] histogram of activations (just before the nonlinear logistic nonlinearity) for a Neural Network, what is the regularization method that has been used (check all that apply)?
+    * checked - 'adding noise to the weights' and 'sampling the hidden repr'
+    * unchecked - L1 and L2
+  6. INCORRECT - better on both training and test (the correct answer is worse on training and better on test)